Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

 The model demonstrates a good understanding of semantic similarity, particularly when the reformulated query retains a high degree of lexical and structural similarity to the original sentence.
 In cases where the query is a near-verbatim restatement of the original, the model consistently ranks the original sentence as the top result.

-However, the model\'s performance degrades significantly when the query introduces more substantial semantic shifts.
+However, the model's performance degrades significantly when the query introduces more substantial semantic shifts.
 For example, in the case of "And prey on garbage," the reformulated query "And feast upon that which the vultures leave" results in a very low rank for the original sentence.
 This suggests that the model is more reliant on surface-level features than on a deep understanding of the underlying meaning.

-The model\'s reliability is therefore dependent on the nature of the query.
+The model's reliability is therefore dependent on the nature of the query.
 For straightforward semantic matching, it is highly reliable.
 For more nuanced or abstract reformulations, its performance is less predictable.

 ### Summary